 Prior to his current post, Soria was the basketball program’s director of player development, a position he held for three years.

 Soria assisted the basketball coaching staff with video breakdown, travel, community service and handled many of the day-to-day office duties.

-During his three-year tenure as the director of player development, the Aztecs went a combined 57-38, won the 2006 Mountain West Conference regular season and tournament championships, earned a berth to the 2006 NCAA Tournament and advanced to the second round of the 2007 postseason NIT.
+During his three-year tenure as the director of player development, the Aztecs went a combined 57-38, won the 2006 Mountain West regular season and tournament championships, earned a berth to the 2006 NCAA tournament and advanced to the second round of the 2007 postseason NIT.

 Prior to his promotion to director of player development, Soria was a three-year manager for the Aztecs, serving as the team’s head manager for the 2001-02 and 2002-03 seasons.
 Both of those seasons SDSU advanced to postseason play.